carbonsilicon-ai/CarsiChemIE/synthesis_data_script/readme.md

 ## Systhesis of the structure of table

-## Purple
+## purpose
-The main purples of `Systhesis of the structure of table` is to inject the information of molecule structure to table, to hanle the bad case of recognization that spliting the molecule.
+The main purpose of `Systhesis of the structure of table` is to inject the information of molecule structure to table, to hanle the bad case of recognization that spliting the molecule.

 bad case in prediction of <a href="https://github.com/microsoft/table-transformer">`table transformer`</a>.
 <table>